foxglove/studio/CONTRIBUTING.md

 return <p>{t("hello")}</p>;
 ```

-### Adding localization support to a component
+### Add localization support to a component

 1. Move English strings out of the component code, and into the `i18n` folder.
-Use a new namespace for logical groups of components or app screens.
+Use a new namespace for logical groups of components or app views.

 2. Replace strings hard-coded in source code with calls to the `t()` function.
-Use `camelCase` for keys.
+Use `camelCase` for new localization keys.

 <table><tr><th>Before</th><th>After</th></tr><tr><td>